by Victor Sesma

 Even having a private parking lot, there is less space for cars than in other pools as it is usually busy.
 Anyhow, it is still possible to find a spot after a few minutes of search.
 On the dedicated spots next to the main

-This complex is bigger than Luis Asensi but smaller than Monte Tossal.
+This indoor complex is bigger than Luis Asensi but smaller than Monte Tossal.
 The bonus is that the swimming pool is the newest in Alicante.
 It has 8 indoor lines with the water temperature being controlled.
 As in the other pools, some lines will be reserved for courses and fast swimmers using flippers.

 As well, it has a private parking lot and it is, usually, easy to park around the area.
 They have spots for chaining the bikes and there are a couple of important bus lines stopping nearby: 03 and 04.

 The swimming pools in Alicante offer courses designed for children, adults/teenagers and retired people.
 You can choose to go there and swim free by yourself or join one of the classes.
 If finally, you decide to join a course, the only restriction is that you have to join in advance for a full quarter.
-Let’s going to see how it works.
+Let’s go to see how it works.

 This is the easiest way to go to the pool.
 You just need to show up with a kind of ID: driving license, passport, NIE… and pay the entrance fee.
 There is a possibility to buy several entrances at the same time to save some money.
-A bit more information down in this article.
+A bit more information in this article.

 The prices are a bit difficult to find and you will need to have a good level of Spanish.
-They are inside a .pdf file in this page.
+They are inside a .pdf file on this page.
 If you registered on the census you might be able to get a 50% discount if you are younger than 26 or older than 63.
-Other scenarios where you will get a discount are: having a disability, being referred by the doctor and a few more.
+Other scenarios where you will get a discount are: having a disability, being referred by a doctor and a few more.
 You will need to read the document or ask in the comments below to know more.
 In the pool, they will make you a member’s card if you are going to buy any of the bundles.
 Here is a table with the prices: